Updated: May 1

 What does that mean for Adventure Breaks?

-The next Adventure Breaks are in May, which is relatively far away in the context of being able to predict what the latest advice will be nearer the time.
-All events are therefore still scheduled to go ahead, and we will continue to review the situation.
+We are rescheduling our events in May and June.
+All other events are scheduled to go ahead, and we will continue to review the situation.
 In a worst-case scenario, guests will be able to rescheduled to alternative dates.

 Can I still join an Adventure Break?